-The four dimensions underpinning the framework: technology-enhanced learning, pedagogic approaches, institutional systems and structures and employability are still valid although the context and application has shifted as illustrated in this quote from Jones –Devitt et al. which emphasises the need to ensure that the infrastructure, policies and practices focus on widening access and driving engagement.
+The four dimensions underpinning the framework: technology-enhanced learning, pedagogic approaches, institutional systems and structures and employability are still valid although the context and application have shifted as illustrated in this quote from Jones –Devitt et al. which emphasises the need to ensure that the infrastructure, policies and practices focus on widening access and driving engagement.

 Flexible learning concerns institutions constructing and continually evaluating infrastructure, policies and practices that offer the widest possible opportunity for successful student engagement and belonging of all stakeholders in higher education

-- Stimulate thinking about the need to align flexible learning and teaching offer with institutional mission, vision and values.
+- Stimulate thinking about the need to align flexible learning and teaching offer with institutional mission, vision and values,

-- Support programme teams as they design programmes that combine in-person and online teaching
+- Support programme teams as they design programmes that combine in-person and online teaching,

 - Making sure current quality assurance processes are still fit for purpose as opportunities to gain a higher education becomes more diverse.